 What is Kabbalah?

 The Hebrew word Kabbalah means to receive; to be receptive to life as the ongoing revelation of Eternal Presence.
 There are many Hebrew words in the Bible used to describe this formless Eternal Presence.
-The three principal ones are Ehieh, I AM; Jahveh, To Be-Being; and Elohim, Absolute life as the unfolding creation.
+The three principal ones are Ehieh, I AM; Jahveh, To Be-Being; and Elohim, Absolute life – the formless source of unfolding creation.

 God’s Presence is in the universe and is the universe, but the universe cannot contain the formless creative essence of life.
 Therefore every form of life is in a continual state of flux: a continual outpouring of this One consciousness.